 These are the most common steps for getting from supplier search to shipment ready.
-The links go to the chapter where the step is covered in detail.
+The links go to the guides that cover these steps in detail.

 NEXT STEPS: Follow Freight Process Steps.